arch4e/unity_editor_utilities/readme.md

 #### Usage

-- Right-click in the Hierarchy window and select "Unity Tool Kit >> Create .anim files"
+- Right-click in the Hierarchy window and select "Animation >> Create animation clips"
   - Generated animation files are saved in the "Assets/Exports/" folder
   - The folder will be automatically created if it doesn't exist
-  - Each .anim file is saved with the corresponding blend shape name
+  - Each animation clip is saved with the corresponding blend shape name

 ## License

 GPLv3